Viridi-Machina/name-that-fruit/README.md

 7. Finally, cick on the 'Deployments' header and you can view your live site from any platform.

-Write out steps you would take and test them to deploy your code to GitHub Pages, include screenshots if you think they would make the process easier.

 ## Forking The Repository

 ![image](https://github.com/Viridi-Machina/p1-my-portfolio/assets/146846939/b6011d57-cc6f-4d54-8331-d2cc79ada78f)